jbkerry/oligo/README.rst

       (etc.)

 For full documentation on each of the subcommands and how each of their options affects the run, see the full documentation at http://oligo.readthedocs.io.
-There you will find a detailed documentation page for each of the subcommads, as well as information regarding the oligo output file and how best to make use of it.
+There you will find a detailed documentation page for each of the subcommands, as well as information regarding the oligo output file and how best to make use of it.